Wiktorxd-1/somtomorrow/README.md

 A next-gen Somtoday webapp that works how students want it to work.
 Built in Flask and Jinja.

-It's currently very much a prototype
+It's currently very much a prototype but it works and that's just amazing!

 ## Run yourself